Shape and size changes of adherent elastic epithelia: Active shaping of planar epithelia

 So a curvature transition can only occur if $|\sigma^g|>|\sigma^c|$ (as $\sigma^g<0$, being extensile, and we must have $\Lambda_c>0$).
 The displacement field of the tissue at the boundary is in this case is $u_x(L_0)\propto-(\Lambda+\sigma_a)\sinh(L_0/L_{\sigma})$ (Eq.~\ref{eq:usoln}).
-As a result the tissue also undergoes an elastic dewetting to wetting transition at a value of $\Lambda$ that coincides with the change in apical surface curvature.
-Hence, we find \begin{itemize} \item $\Lambda>\Lambda_c$: contractile behavior with the stress peaked at the middle of the contracted (dewetted) tissue leading to a valley-shaped apical surface and dewetted tissue (see Fig.~\ref{fig:shapes}, image IV). \item $\Lambda<\Lambda_c$: extensile behavior with the stress peaked at the edges of the expanded (wetted) tissue leading to a dome-shaped apical surface and wetting tissue (see Fig.~\ref{fig:shapes}, image I). \end{itemize} In short, when growth dominates contractility ($\sigma_a<0$), an increase in the tension of the actomyosin cable beyond the threshold $\Lambda_c$ causes the tissue to transition from dome-shaped to valley-shaped.
+As a result the tissue also undergoes an elastic size transition at a value of $\Lambda$ that coincides with the change in apical surface curvature.
+Hence, we find \begin{itemize} \item $\Lambda>\Lambda_c$: contractile behavior with the stress peaked at the middle of the contracted tissue leading to a valley-shaped apical surface and contracted tissue (see Fig.~\ref{fig:shapes}, image IV). \item $\Lambda<\Lambda_c$: extensile behavior with the stress peaked at the edges of the expanded tissue leading to a dome-shaped apical surface and expanded tissue (see Fig.~\ref{fig:shapes}, image I). \end{itemize} In short, when growth dominates contractility ($\sigma_a<0$), an increase in the tension of the actomyosin cable beyond the threshold $\Lambda_c$ causes the tissue to transition from dome-shaped to valley-shaped.
 The spatial profile of the stress and curvature are plotted in Fig.~\ref{fig:siga}.
 For a large tissue ($L_0\gg L_\sigma$), one always has

 Since $\sigma(L_0)=-\Lambda<0$, and the stress is monotonic, one then has $\sigma(x)<0$ everywhere (see Fig.~\ref{fig:siga}) if $\sigma_a<0$ (required for $\Lambda_c$ to exist).
 Hence the stresses are always extensile, but can still be maximum in the middle or at the edges, with a corresponding change in the sign of $H(x)$ depending on the value of $\Lambda$ relative to $\Lambda_c$.
 In this case the value of $H(0)$ alone, being exponentially small in a large tissue, does not provide a good criterion for the sign of the curvature, while the full curvature profile is still meaningful.
-On the other hand, when contractile active stresses dominate growth, the apical surface always adopts a valley like profile and the tissue dewets from the surface, no matter the strength of the actomyosin line tension.
+On the other hand, when contractile active stresses dominate growth, the apical surface always adopts a valley like profile and the tissue contracts, no matter the strength of the actomyosin line tension.